bitid/bitid/README.md

 The receiving server verifies the validity of the signature and proceeds to authenticate the user.
 Server-side, only the user's public key is stored.
 A timeout for the validity of the nonce should be implemented by the server in order to prevent replay attacks.

-After authentication, if this is her first visit (sign up), the website can for instance ask the user to choose a human readable nickname :
+After authentication, if this is the user's first visit (sign up), the website may for instance ask her to choose a human readable nickname :

 ![](http://i.imgur.com/XzcwfTC.png)

+This step is optional.
+If not needed by the server, the user experience will be identical for registration and login purposes.

-For compatibility reasons, as not all wallets will provide support for `bitid://` scheme, a manual challenge is also possible :
+For compatibility reasons, since not all wallets will provide support for the proposed `bitid://` scheme, a manual challenge is also possible :

 ![](http://i.imgur.com/Giz0fGQ.png)

-With this option, all wallets (including Bitcoin Core) can use the BitID protocol, at the expense of the UX.
+All wallets (including Bitcoin Core) provide manual signing capabilities, therefore any user may use the BitID protocol at the expense of the UX.

 # Application examples

 ## Website authentication
-* any bitcoin core website (mining pools, services, otc exchanges…)
+* any bitcoin core website (mining pools, related services, otc exchanges…)
-* content website such as wikis, including access control
+* content websites such as forums and wikis, including access control

 ## Real world applications
-* door access control
+* door access controls
-* locker rental
+* lockers rental

 ## E-commerce
-* dead simple digital content commerce service
+* dead simple e-commerce services: one QR code scan for authentication/cart creation, one QR code scan for payment

 # Security concerns

-BitID claims to have a secure authentication method :
+BitID offers a secure authentication method :
+* As secure as sending funds through Bitcoin
-* out of band authentication when using a smartphone wallet
+* out-of-band, keyless authentication using a smartphone wallet, allowing login through an untrusted computer
-* anti phishing protection when desktop wallet (IP verification)
+* anti-phishing protection when using a desktop wallet (IP address matching verification)
-* no third party, no external compromission possible
+* no third party, no external compromission possible, no storage of user sensitive data on the server
-* resistant to arbitrary signature, as challenges are syntaxically verifiable by the wallet
+* resistant to arbitrary signature requests: challenges are syntaxically verified by the wallet as valid bitid URIs
+* resistant to brute force or dictionary attacks

-However many responsibilities are in the hand of the user :
+However many responsibilities are in the hands of the user :
-* user must protect his private key and make backups (this should already be the case anyway)
+* the user must protect his private keys and make backups (this should already be the case)
-* user must pay attention to the URL in authentication requests (man in the middle attack) ; it is not possible to auto-detect phishing attempts.
+* the user must pay attention to the URL shown in authentication requests in order to avoid man-in-the-middle attacks; the out-of-band authentication process does not allow any protection against these attacks.

-Also, a major flaw of this protocol is the absence of revocation.
-If you lose your private address or if it becomes compromised, you have no native possibility of revoking the access.
-The only way is to establish a back channel communication with the website (email, secondary address…)
+* Finally, a major drawback of this protocol is the absence of revocation procedures.
+If the user loses her private key or if it is compromised, there is no native possibility of revoking the authentication access.
+The only way to revoke the user's identity is then to to establish a back-channel communication with the website using email, security questions, or a password.

 # General remarks

-BitID is not a general purpose identification system.
-It should only be used when a Bitcoin address is paramount to the usage of the site or application, and when this usage is long term (wouldn’t make sense for a tipping service).
+BitID is not a general-purpose identification system.
+It should mainly be used when a Bitcoin address is paramount to the usage of the site or application, and when this usage is a long-term one - it wouldn’t make sense for a tipping service.

-Therefore, BitID doesn’t claim to be a superior authentication system, just one better fitted to specific Bitcoin applications.
+Therefore, BitID doesn’t claim to be a superior authentication system, just one well-fitted to Bitcoin and altcoins-related applications.

 # Diagrams